jborean93/smbprotocol/README.md

 authentication simple and only required for the first call to the server.

-You can specify the credentials and other connection parameters on each `smbclient` function with the following kwargs:
+You can specify the credentials and other connection parameters on each `smbclient` function or register a server with credentials with the following
+kwargs:

 * `username`: The username used to connect to the share
 * `password`: The password used to connect to the share